-- S> prompt indicates Deck Unit is connected to computer and ready for a command. - Commands can be entered in upper or lower case. - When the computer is connected to the SBE 11 Interface, SEATERM does not echo commands as you type them.
-Verify that a command was interpreted correctly by sending status (DS) command to check appropriate parameter(s). - AddSPAR= must be consistent with the setting in the configuration (.con) file.
+- S> prompt indicates Deck Unit is connected to computer and ready for a command. - Commands can be entered in upper or lower case. - When the computer is connected to the SBE 11 Interface, Seaterm does not echo commands as you type them.
+Verify that a command was interpreted correctly by sending status (DS) command to check appropriate parameter(s). - Seasave version 7.21a and later automatically sends AddSPAR=Y or AddSPAR=N, based on the setting in the configuration (.xmlcon or .con) file.
+For earlier versions of Seasave, AddSPAR= must be consistent with the setting in the configuration (.xmlcon or .con) file.

-The following commands are transmitted by the user to the Deck Unit's SBE 11 Interface using SEATERM.
+The following commands are transmitted by the user to the Deck Unit's SBE 11 Interface using Seaterm.